yagasoft/DynamicsCrm-CodeGenerator/README.md

 + Add: [template] an attribute/annotation to the Clear Flag fields in contracts, to ease parsing them in helper methods
 + Add: [template] XrmDefinitelyTyped support, and generate form structure
 + Add: enum annotations (DisplayName ... etc.)
++ Add: parse placeholders in annotations for LogicalName and variable name
 + Improve: switch to async extension VS API
   + The 'sync extension' warning in VS is definitely annoying, but I have to make sure that a single version will be backward compatible back to at least VS 2015
 + Improve: [template] rework lookup labels localisation